 Make sure you’re covered for unexpected medical emergencies when travelling—even within Canada

-Critical illness insurance is just one of a number of supplementary health insurance options offered by AMA.
+Critical illness insurance is just one of a number of supplementary health insurance options offered by AMA Insurance.
 Depending on your needs, other supplemental options, such as disability or long-term care insurance, can also relieve some costs not covered by provincial health plans.
 Though each product has a specialized purpose, they’re all designed to minimize financial stress during periods of hardship.

 That rings true for Erin Wallace.
 She believes her cancer experience would have been much more difficult without critical illness insurance.
 “I think it would have been a lot more stressful on everybody—me, my husband and our family members, because they would have felt like they had to fill that gap.